9. Database access

 } catch (Exception ex) {

-// wrap the exception in an ImpotException type
+// encapsulate the exception in a ImpotException type

 }